Most people know dashboards are important. What they don’t know is how easy it is to mess up the UX design.

 Stripe’s dashboard goes heavy on the aesthetics, which makes it a marvel to look at, and a joy to use.

-Humans prefer things that are attractive, technology included.
-In fact, we have such a strong preference for beauty we subconsciously assume technology that’s pretty is easier to use —even if it’s not.
+Humans prefer attractive things, technology included.
+We have such a strong preference for beauty we subconsciously assume technology that’s pretty is easier to use —even if it’s not.

 This psychological principle is aptly named the aesthetic usability effect, and it encapsulates why spending time on fonts, colors, visual hierarchy, and all the other factors of visual design are so important.